movestore/movestore.github.io/publish_workflow.md

 # Publication of Workflows

 To make your work reproducible, we allow the publication of workflows with a DOI.
 That includes the list and order of combined Apps, the selected Settings and is in some way dependent on the input data set.
-This publication will be supported by our library and is an automatic process.
+This publication will be supported by our library and is an automated process.

 ## How to publish your Workflow
 NOT YET FINAL